Large-Time Analysis of the Langevin Dynamics for Energies Fulfilling Polyak-{\L}ojasiewicz Conditions: Convergence to minimizers under a global Polyak- ojasiewicz condition

 \begin{remark} Some comments on Assumption \ref{assumption} are in order. \begin{itemize} \item The first condition \eqref{eq:ass1} in Assumption \ref{assumption} is the Polyak-{\L}ojasiewicz (PL) inequality.

 \item For applications where gradient flows/descent methods are used, the PL condition is considered natural to describe convergence to global minimizers.
 The corresponding Gibbs density $\pi(w):=e^{-\frac{\obj(w)}{\sigma}} $ may not be integrable (an example is precisely given by \eqref{eq:example}).
 Hence, $\pi(w)$ cannot be renormalized to probability measure and therefore does not fulfill the well-known $\log$-Sobolev inequality used to prove convergence of the Langevin dynamics to the invariant measure $e^{-\frac{\obj(w)}{\sigma}} dw$.
 We recall that the $\log$-Sobolev inequality is fulfilled, for instance, by $L^\infty$ perturbations of strictly convex functions, see \cite{hs88}.
-This model of nonconvexity is thus on the one hand broader than the one provided by the PL inequality, but at the same time more restrictive as it requires integrability of $\pi(w)$, which fails even in simple examples such as \eqref{eq:example}. \item While the PL inquality is sufficient to prove convergence to a minimizer for the gradient flow dynamics, it appears to be incomplete to provide a similar result for the Langevin dynamics.
-The intuitive reason is the need for a condition to control the diffusion, especially in the case where $\pi(w)$ is not integrable, which results in a control of the Laplacian of $\obj$, as in the second condition \eqref{eq:ass2} of Assumption \ref{assumption}. \item The last condition \eqref{eq:ass3} in Assumption \ref{assumption} is technically useful to show that $\Ep{\int_0^{t}\nabla \obj(w_s)dB_s} =0$ (see the proof of Proposition \ref{prop1} below) and it is by no means very restrictive, for example, one can choose $H(s)=C(1+s^p),\forall s\in\mathbb{R}_+$. \end{itemize} \end{remark}
+This model of nonconvexity is thus on the one hand broader than the one provided by the PL inequality, but at the same time more restrictive as it requires integrability of $\pi(w)$, which fails even in simple examples such as \eqref{eq:example}. \item While the PL condition is sufficient to prove convergence to a minimizer for the gradient flow dynamics, it appears to be incomplete to provide a similar result for the Langevin dynamics.
+The intuitive reason is the need for a condition to control the diffusion, especially in the case where $\pi(w)$ is not integrable, which results in a control of the Laplacian of $\obj$, as in the second condition \eqref{eq:ass2} of Assumption \ref{assumption}.
+In the contractivity results presented below, we assume that $\ell_2\sigma < \ell_1$, reflecting a controlled bound on the noise level. \item The last condition \eqref{eq:ass3} in Assumption \ref{assumption} is technically useful to show that $\Ep{\int_0^{t}\nabla \obj(w_s)dB_s} =0$ (see the proof of Proposition \ref{prop1} below) and it is by no means very restrictive, for example, one can choose $H(s)=C(1+s^p),\forall s\in\mathbb{R}_+$. \end{itemize} \end{remark}